-This is a follow-up post to this previous blog post, where I discussed my experiences with building the same app for tvOS.
-This thread will discuss how I ported the tvOS app to iOS.
+This is a follow-up post to this previous blog post, where I discussed my experiences with building a video streaming app for tvOS, using SwiftUI.
+This post will discuss how I ported the app to iOS.

 Throughout the post, I will refer to this app as an iOS app, although it targets both iOS and iPadOS.

 The app is a universal SwiftUI app, which means that it runs on iOS and iPadOS as well as on macOS.
 However, due to time restrictions, I have not put any effort into making it functional on macOS.

 The business logic is kept in a library that is shared by the tvOS and the iOS app.
 It’s pulled in with Swift Package Manager (SPM), which is very convenient.